 Troubleshooting the Client Recorder Extension

 If Linux endpoint events are not being recorded, they might be missing the audit daemon and audispd.
-Ideally, the audit daemon is installed and configured before installing the Trace module, but it is possible for endpoints to come online at a later time.
+Ideally, the audit daemon is installed and configured before installing the Threat Response module, but it is possible for endpoints to come online at a later time.

 (Optional) Create the auditd package.